Golfnet.ie

 • Ballycastle Golf Club

 Many golf tourists base in Portrush or nearby Bushmills, playing different courses daily.
-The coastal route between courses offers scenic drives along the North Antrim coast.

 Donegal Golf Circuit